 Once you’ve downloaded the plugin, you’ll need to upload it to your website.
 If you’re not sure how to do that, this beginner’s guide to installing WordPress plugins can walk you through the process.

-Once you’ve installed the WPForms plugin, you’re ready to get started.
-Whether you want to create your own form or start from a template is up to you, but the first thing to do is click Add New.
+Once you’ve installed the WPForms plugin, you’re ready to create forms using the drag-and-drop builder.
+Whether you want to build your own form or start from a template is up to you, but the first thing to do is click Add New.

 Once you click that button, you’ll see a variety of templates you can choose from.
 There’s also the option to select a blank form and create your own.